Street photography: Hungary

 In Hungary, from 15 March 2014 anyone taking photographs is technically breaking the law if someone wanders into shot, under a new civil code that outlaws taking pictures without the permission of everyone in the photograph.
 This expands the law on consent to include the taking of photographs, in addition to their publication.

 Japan

 In Japan permission, or at least signification of intent to photo and the absence of refusal, is needed both for photography and for publication of photos of recognisable people even in public places.
 'Hidden photography' (kakushidori hidden, surreptitious photography) 'stolen photography' (tōsatsu with no intention of getting permission) and "fast photography' (hayayori before permission and refusal can be given) are forbidden unless in the former permission is obtained from the subject immediately after taking the photo.
-People have rights to their images (shōzōken, droit de image).
+People have rights to their images (shōzōken, image rights).
 The law is especially strict when that which is taken, or the taking, is in any sense shameful.
 Exception is made for photos of famous people in public places and news photography by registered news media outlets where favour is given to the public right to know.